What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

-Concrete licenses are regulated locally in Colorado, so check your municipality's regulations.
-Always confirm that your provider is properly bonded and insured, in case any accidents or property damage happen.
+Concrete licensing is regulated locally and not by the state, so check your city or municipality's website for the requirements.
+Always check that your contractor is properly bonded and insured, in case any injuries or property damage happen during the job.

 Look for Trade Group Memberships